Kris Jenner Net Worth: How Much Does The Kardashian Manager Make Off Her Kids?

 Kris Jenner certainly makes a lot of money from managing her children, but the mother-of-six has a lot going on for herself as well.

-Jenner brings in a hefty amount of money by making her own appearances and endorsements aside from handling her children’s busy careers.
+Jenner also makes a hefty amount of money by making her own appearances and endorsements aside from handling her children’s busy careers.

 Kris currently owns three properties, so it would seem that she has some interest in real estate.
 The mother and manager, nicknamed “momager” also has a luxurious car collection including a Mercedes-Benz G-Wagon and a Range Rover.